CiaraStrawberry/TemporalKit/README.md

 ```

 #### Windows
-Download and install from https://ffmpeg.org/download.html
+Download and install from https://ffmpeg.org/download.html <br>
-Make sure to add ffmpeg to your PATH.
+Make sure to add ffmpeg to your PATH. <br>
 Learn more: https://www.wikihow.com/Install-FFmpeg-on-Windows

 ### Step 4: Prepare your video